jamesonmccowan/espresso/syntax-ref.md

 Take for instance the prototype declaration syntax which is inspired by JS classes: `proto Child is Parent {}` reuses two keywords where other languages usually introduce two new ones.
 This also adds a layer of synchronicity, where `Child is Parent` as well as instances of Child is a boolean operation returning true (working much like JS `instanceof`)

+Espresso is a dynamic language, but it tries to follow the C++ zero-overhead principle as closely as is possible for a scripting language, a "minimal-overhead principle".
+Some features are inherent in the execution model, such as dynamic typing, but have ways to opt out (eg strict mode).
+Espresso has static-by-default lexical scoping which means variable names are unnecessary for lookup and only saved as debug data.
+Exceptions are C++-like, almost zero overhead for non-throwing code but very expensive for throwing code.

+* Reuse everything as much as possible (keywords, features, syntax)
+* Small core, build up with libraries
+* Zero cost interfacing with native code
+* Embeddability
+* Generalization - especially when doing so simplifies logic
+* Small code size/memory usage
+* Ultimate goal of self-bootstrapping
+* Exceptions are exceptional, not alternate control flow
+* Stateless tokenization
+* LR(1) syntax

 ### Design constraints
 Espresso is a multi-paradigm language implemented on top of a protype system
 * Language is ASCII, but UTF-8 friendly.
 A simple hack lets the lexer communicate character information with minimal logic and no state